ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ~~~

-When running the hisat2 | samtools view, you will see output something like this:
+When running the STAR command, you will see output something like this:

 ~~~
 899979 reads; of these: